Members of the National Press Club, Parliamentary colleagues, distinguished guests, ladies and gentlemen.

 The opportunity is clear: by 2030, the Asia Pacific region will have a middle class of 3.2 billion people, almost twice as many as Europe, the Americas, Africa and the Middle East combined.

 By 2025, this region will produce over half of global output.
 Australia is fortunate to be at the world’s economic epicentre.

 We must compete with our innovation, our skills and ability to deliver high value outcomes.

-In the 21st century, productivity is the main weapon we have to grow national wealth, lift living standards and stay in front in the battle for international competitiveness.
+century, productivity is the main weapon we have to grow national wealth, lift living standards and stay in front in the battle for international competitiveness.